Skip to main content

 Solves what

-Project tooling without Agile theatre or individual metrics
+Project management without Agile theatre or individual metrics

 In their own words